 Not a big deal, at all – and here is my chain of logic as a quick-and-dirty Traffic Engineer:

-First, granted, for a coordinated arterial the initial formation, and coherence of the formed platoon, with some of the intersections having this “early-return-to-green”, might be temporarily impacted – however, the designed band is still there; it doesn’t disappear, isn’t missing or is taken away by aliens whatever, it is SIMPLY THERE.
-This means, any vehicle arrivals within that band will still be able to clear the intersections without stopping (in most of the cases during off peak time).
+First, granted, for a coordinated arterial the initial formation, and coherence of the formed platoon, with some of the intersections having this “early-return-to-green”, might be temporarily impacted/compromised – however, the designed band is still there; it doesn’t disappear, isn’t missing or is taken away by light of lightening whatever, it is SIMPLY BEING THERE.
+This means, any vehicle arrivals show up within that band will still be able to clear the intersections without stopping (in most of the cases during off peak time).